dovecot/documentation/docs/core/config/login_processes.md

 passwords, read their mails, etc.

 * [[setting,service_process_min_avail]] should be set to be at least the number of CPU cores in the system, so that all of them will be used.
+You can use `%{system:cpu_count}`, which expands to this automatically.
 * Otherwise new processes are created only once an existing one's connection count reaches [[setting,service_client_limit]].
 * Default [[setting,service_client_limit]] * [[setting,service_process_limit]] =